lehins/massiv/massiv-scheduler/README.md

   putStrLn "\nDone"
 ```

-In the example above two workers will be scheduled that will handle the only two jobs that have been
+In the example above two workers will be created to handle the only two jobs that have been
 scheduled.
-Priniting iwith `putStr` is not thread safe, so you will notice that the output might get
+Printing with `putStr` is not thread safe, so the output that you would get with above
-interleaved:
+function is likely be interleaved:

 ```haskell
 λ> interleaveFooBar